Changelog

 v0.2.2 - 2023-03-11

 Note: breaking change in compiled file syntax.
-No breaking change when not using --compile
+No breaking change when not using --compile and -run

 - Bug fix in getting the type of function literals in interpreter